rackerlabs/support-how-to/CONTRIBUTING.md

    Use the following guidelines to create the PR message:

     - Provide a brief description of the change, starting with an imperative verb.
 For example, "Add a paragraph about... ."
-    - If you make a complex edit, explain why you are making the edit.
+    - If you make a complex edit, explain why you are making the edit in the larger box under **Commit changes**.
 For example, if you are changing the formatting of an article because a list should be ordered instead of unordered, say, "Switch list in middle of article to ordered to show clear progression of steps".

 8. Click **Create pull request**.